cosinekitty/astronomy/source/python/README.md

 | `float` | `targetRelLon` | The desired relative longitude, expressed in degrees.
 Must be in the range [0, 360). |
 | [`Time`](#Time) | `startTime` | The date and time at which to begin the search. |

+### Returns: #Time
+The date and time of the relative longitude event.